Mikhail Shcherbatov: Shcherbatov as a historian and publicist

-In one of his most famous works "On the corruption of morals in Russia" Shcherbatov criticized the mass abuses committed by the authorities, such as bribery, embezzlement of public funds, servility, etc. There was also criticism of the methods of Peter the Great by which he promoted "obscure people" and in turn led to a state crisis.
+In one of his most famous works "On the corruption of morals in Russia" Mikhail Shcherbatov criticized the mass abuses committed by the authorities, such as bribery, embezzlement of public funds, servility, etc. There was also criticism of the methods of Peter the Great by which he promoted "obscure people" and in turn led to a state crisis.
 Yet, Shcherbatov tried to be unbiased and to show both the positive and negative sides of Peter's modernization.
 He wrote about changes made in Russia by Peter's reforms, drawing his attention not only to changes in political and military areas, but also in the field of culture, specifying that due to Europeanization, "in the matter of personal and certain other matters, one can say we truly enjoyed remarkable success and moved forward with giant steps to correcting how we appear to others".

-After the accession of Catherine II (who reigned as an Empress of Russia from 28 June 1762 until 1796), Shcherbatov participated in the Established Commission (1767–1771).
+After the accession of Catherine the Great Russia (who reigned as an Empress of Russia from 28 June 1762 until 1796), Shcherbatov participated in the Established Commission (1767–1771).
 He supported the elimination of cards on the Table of Ranks and the expansion of the rights of the Russian nobility.
 However, he was not a pure "court" ideologist, caring only about "narrow interests", as some Soviet researchers are inclined to think.
 In regard to attached serfs who belonged to merchants and worked in their factories, Shcherbatov considered it necessary to have them registered in their places but not allowing any more to be bought.
 As far as those serfs who were registered at the factories, he proposed to free them little by little, giving them freedom as a reward for good character and excellent knowledge of arts.
 Shcherbatov stood for the preservation of serfdom, arguing that the peasants, being uneducated, would not be able to properly use their freedom.
 He also believed that the problems of serfdom could be solved, not by destroying it, but gradually as a result of changes in attitude and treatment of farmers by landlords.